 Brambles continued to follow an annual material sustainability topics process to identify sustainability topics deemed material by its businesses and stakeholders.
-Brambles began a formal analysis of sustainability topics in FY11, using a third party provider with AccountAbility Principles Standards AA1000 fivepart test as a guide.
-Brambles identifies sustainability issues through stakeholder engagement processes internally.
-This includes a review of stakeholder feedback through both formal and informal processes, either directly from stakeholder responses and comments, or as summarised and analysed by the responsible function for that stakeholder group.
-Ranking is also conducted as a part of this process.
+Brambles identifies sustainability issues through stakeholder engagement processes covering key external and internal sources of feedback.
+This includes a review of stakeholder feedback through both formal and informal processes, either directly from stakeholder responses via survey and comments, or as summarised and analysed by the responsible function for that stakeholder group.
+Ranking is also conducted as a part of this process through Brambles Sustainability Risk Committee (SRC).